kennylajara/run-up/README.md

 ## Contribution

-Contributions are welcome, either as an ideas or as an implementations in the form of Pull Request.
+Contributions are welcome, either as an idea or as an implementations in the form of Pull Request.
 Do not hesitate to open a new issue to clarify doubts that may help the development of the product.

 ## Licencia